intel-iot-devkit/smart-video-workshop/HW-Acceleration-with-Movidious-NCS/README.md

 Here ID 03e7:2150 without a description string is the Movidius device.

 #### Run the security barrier application on Movidius™ Neural Compute Stick (NCS)
-Set target hardware as Movidius NCS with
+Set target hardware as Movidius™ NCS with

 	cd $SV/object-detection/
 ```